-As an assistant at Florida Gulf Coast in 2002, Mingione helped build the foundation of the program before its debut in 2003, recruiting such players as Justin Stiver and Jason Louwsma.
+As an assistant at Florida Gulf Coast in 2002, Mingione helped build the foundation of the program before its inaugural season in 2003, recruiting such players as Justin Stiver and Jason Louwsma.
 Stiver went on to become the first student-athlete from FGCU to get drafted by a major professional sports league, being taken by the Houston Astros in the 2006 MLB Draft.
 With Mingione having a keen eye for talent early on, Louwsma also went on to be drafted in the 2006 draft.

 He earned a bachelor’s degree in aerospace studies with a triple minor in business, psychology and humanities in 2000.
 Upon graduation, Mingione started his coaching career in 2001 as an assistant coach for his high school alma mater.

 Away from the field, Mingione is a frequent traveler, from speaking engagements to mission trips, including one in late 2013 to the island of Eleuthera in the Bahamas.
 While there, he and six current and former members of the MSU baseball program joined 19 others in building houses and putting on baseball clinics for youth on the island.